Chicken Taco Sliders with Fresh Veggie Salsa have bold Tex-Mex flavors and rotisserie chicken for a quick meal that’s delicious anytime of the year.

 - In a large non-stick sauce pan, lightly coat the bottom of the pan with the olive oil.

-- Remove meat from rotisserie chicken and cut in medium-sized chunks.
+- Remove meat from rotisserie chicken and cut or shred into medium-sized chunks.

 - MAKE THE VEGGIE SALSA: